sabberworm/Musicbox/Readme.md

 	- yaml
 	- mongodb
 	- finder
+- Cappuccino-Jake to compile the webapp (for speed)
 - One of the supported players:
 	- raop_play (needs faad for aac, mpg321 for mp3, vorbis-tools for ogg)
 		- libssl